-Whitewater received its name from a tribe of Potawatomi Native Americans that had settled along the Whitewater River (known today as the Whitewater Creek).
+Native Americans once referred to Whitewater as “Minneiska,” meaning the city beautiful.
+Whitewater received its name from a tribe of Potawatomi Native Americans that had lived along the Whitewater River (known today as the Whitewater Creek).
 The name Wau-be-gan-naw-po-cat, meaning “white water”, was given to the area due to the white sands that lay at the bottom of the creek.

-This Interactive map shows the 24 Historic Landmarks around Whitewater, along with a brief history about each structure and its significance.
+This City of Whitewater Historic Landmarks Map shows the 24 Historic Landmarks around Whitewater, along with a brief history about each structure and its significance.

 In 1852, the first railway to cross Wisconsin laid its tracks through Whitewater, spurring industrial growth.
 Winchester and DeWolf Plow Factory (1850) Esterly Reaper Works (1857), and Winchester and Partridge Wagon Works (1860) were some of Walworth County’s first and largest industries.
 In 1855 the population of Whitewater was 2,224.
 By 1888 it had grown to 3,621.
 Esterly Reaper Works was the largest employer in the 1880s, employing 525.
 Esterly employees built homes close to the factory on the east side of the city; hence the surrounding area became known as “Reaperville”.
 Various industries fueled Whitewater’s growth until 1892, when the Esterly Reaper Works moved to Minnesota and the Wagon Works shut down, thus marking the end of Whitewater’s first industrial era.